-The Detour East project is part of the Detour-Fenelon Gold Trend land package acquired with the acquisition of Balmoral.
+The Detour East property is part of the Detour-Fenelon Gold Trend land package acquired with the acquisition of Balmoral.
 It covers over 20 km of the SLDZ and the Lower Detour Deformation ("LDDZ") stretching east from the Québec-Ontario border.
 The SLDZ is a major east-west structure in the northern Abitibi greenstone belt which hosts the Detour Lake gold mine approximately 11 km to the west, whereas the LDDZ hosts Agnico's Zone 58N gold deposit.

-The Company owns a 100% interest in the majority of claims on the Detour East Property and the Company is the operator of an exploration joint venture consisting of 18 claims on the Detour East Property.
-There is an NSR royalty of 2%, relating to the entirety of the property, payable to a former owner, which may be repurchased at any time for \$1.0 million for the first 50% of the NSR interest and \$2.0 million for the remainder.
+The Company owns a 100% interest in 424 claims on the Detour East property and is the operator of an exploration joint venture consisting of 18 claims on the Detour East property.
+There is a NSR royalty of 2%, relating to the entirety of the property, payable to a former owner, which may be repurchased at any time for \$1.0 million for the first 50% of the NSR interest and \$2.0 million for the remainder.

-To allow Wallbridge to focus the majority of exploration spending on Fenelon, the Company entered into the Detour option agreement on November 23, 2020, with respect to its Detour East gold property with Agnico.
+To allow Wallbridge to focus the majority of exploration spending on Fenelon, the Company entered into the Detour option agreement on November 23, 2020, with respect to its Detour East property with Agnico.
 Under terms of the Detour option agreement, Agnico can earn a 75% interest in Detour East by making expenditures totaling \$35 million on Detour East.